FabianGosebrink/offering-solutions-html/homepage/content/blog/2017-01-14-working-with-angular-2-template-forms.md

 </form>
 ```

 So what we did here so far is nothing Angular related!
-We just added HTML-Form things.
+We added HTML-Form things.

 We will now go ahead and make this thing an Angular form.